ajykumr/Alumni-management/README.md

 # Alumni-management
-using django framework
+## using django framework

-database project
+college database project

+screenshots

+1. create staff group
+2. add new staff user to group after creation of account and activate the account in admin panel